Chakravakasana: Yoga’s “Un” Cat-Cow Pose

 On the other hand, most of us have tight and weak lower backs, with increased lumbar lordosis.
 Meaning our lower backs are weak, tight, and overly arched.
-To balance this, our yoga practice should both strengthen and stretch our lower backs as well as strengthen our abdominal muscles.
+To balance this, our yoga practice should strengthen and stretch our lower backs and our abdominal muscles.

 In the two photos below, the same student performs Chakravakasana.
 In the position on the left, she uses her abdominal muscles to support her low back while drawing her shoulder blades together to flatten her upper back.
 In the position on the right, she gently pulls in her belly while folding her hips toward her heels, gently stretching her low back.